raifismail/Coffee-Sales-Dashboard-USING-EXCEL/README.md

    - Insight: A small segment of customers generates a significant portion of sales.

-   - Recommendation: Offer exclusive benefits or incentives to these top customers, such as early access to new products or loyalty rewards, to ensure retention and increase repeat purchases.
+   - Recommendation: Offer exclusive benefits or incen#tives to these top customers, such as early access to new products or loyalty rewards, to ensure retention and increase repeat purchases.

 3. Market Expansion in Underperforming Regions: